Mendeley/api-design-documentation/README.md

 	}

-###Update a partial resource
+###Update a resource
 Updates a single resource using the PATCH verb.
+Applies a partial update.

-The response to oa PATCH **MUST** be `200 OK`.
+The response to a PATCH **MUST** be `200 OK`.
 The body **MUST** contain a representation of the resources including any updated server-generated fields.
 In the event the resource is not located then the HTTP status returned **MUST** be `404 Not Found`.

 *URI template*